updawg/Alpaca/README.txt

 In order to increase the maintainability of the mod and provide an optimal experience for whatever version you are playing, Gardenia now only supports a single Diablo II version.
-For my mod specifically, it only supports 1.09b.
 I'm providing a 1.13d legacy branch that people can use to improve their version of Gardenia if desired.
 Players wanting to play older versions of Diablo II should use the older and corresponding Gardenia version.

 Gardenia IS compatible with Cactus.
 So if you want to have separate stashes while you are time traveling, you can.
 Just point Cactus to use "Gardenia.exe"